0xdps/devutil/README.md

 ## 🚀 Overview

-DevUtil is a web-based toolkit designed to help developers perform common daily tasks efficiently.
+devutil.xyz is a web-based toolkit designed to help developers perform common daily tasks efficiently.
 All tools run locally in your browser - no data is sent to any server, ensuring your privacy and security.

 ## ✨ Features